 The world's first iron bridge.

+The first bridge made out of iron had a span of only 100 feet.
 It spanned the Severn River at Coalbrookdale and was built in 1777–1778.
-The bridge still exists today.
+The bridge still exists today. (source)

 The Best Friend of Charleston

 Postcard depicting Jumbo the elephant, killed in St. Thomas, September 15, 1885.

 The word "jumbo" comes from the name of Jumbo the circus elephant.
 Jumbo was killed on September 15, 1885, after being hit by a locomotive in St. Thomas, Ontario, Canada.
 In 1985, a life-size (3.35 metres tall) plaster statue of Jumbo was unveiled in St. Thomas.
 It was sculpted in New Brunswick and, ironically, was transported to St. Thomas entirely by truck. (source)

 A steam coach that ran in Britain before the Road Locomotive Act was passed.

 From 1836 to 1895, the Road Locomotive Act (also known as the Red Flag Act) in England required that any self-propelled vehicle be preceded by a man carrying a red flag by day and a red lantern by night.
 It also placed high taxes on steam-powered vehicles.
 This regulation, by essentially limiting the speed of such vehicles to that of a person and otherwise making them impractical, inhibited the development of automobiles for 60 years in Great Britain.
 While previously Great Britain had been in the forefront of the development of automobiles and several steam coaches had been built, over the next six decades the French, Germans, and Americans would take the lead. (source)